hhat-lang/hhat_lang/README.rst

 How to Use
 ------

 To set up the language in your package manager you can use one of the following methods.
+(It is recommended to have anaconda_ installed with Python 3+ (preferably Python 3.8).)

 **Method 1**: